 Our instititution is more dedicated than ever to helping military-affiliated students thrive on campus and in the community.
 This dedication begins during their transition from service to education, and lasts through to graduation and entering the workforce.
 Visit the Student Veterans Services website for more information.

-The graduation rate of transfer students (the rate for the Fall 2013 new transfer cohort) was 16% in 2 years, 54% in four years, and 71% in four years.
-In addition, the retention rate (the rate the Fall 2016 new transfer cohort returned for Fall 2017) ws 86%.
-These rates are all comparable to the success rates of our first-time, first-year students who arrive out of high school.
+The graduation rate of transfer students (the rate for the Fall 2016 new transfer cohort) was 23% in two years, 59% in three years, and 71% in four years.
+Transfer students grataduating in 2019-20 had an average GPA of 3.24.
+In addition, the retention rate (the rate of the Fall 2019 new transfer cohort that returned for Fall 2020 or graduated) was 85%.